YairHalberstadt/fluentlang/README.md

 Look into more efficient incremental compilation.

+Design and implement discriminated unions.

+Design and implement generics.

 ## Contributing

 Projects which should be possible for someone else to do with us stepping on each others toes: